 Day 8- Pink

-On the eighth day, people worship Goddess Mahaguri.
-The colour of the day is pink, which signifies love, compassion and freshness.
+On the eighth day, the day of Ashtami, people worship Goddess Mahaguri.
+The colour of the day is pastel pink, which signifies love, compassion and freshness.
+This colour is the symbol of marriage and people believe that wearing this colour may find you love.

 My saree is once again a Tussar.
-It is a half n half with Pink and Gold being the two colours.
+It is half n half, with Pink and Gold being the two colours.

 Day 9- Purple

 Day Nine is the day when devotees worship Goddess Siddhidhatri.
-The colour is purple which symbolizes ambition and power.
+The colour is purple, which symbolises ambition and power.
+When you wear this colour you are attracting aspiration and command which may spell well for your career.

-My saree is a beautiful Uppada in a rich Purple with Gold buties on it.
+My saree is a beautiful Uppada in a rich Purple with Gold buties .
 The pallu has Gold and Silver vines and flowers on it.